jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 is open for apps to incrementally refactor towards a progressive expression.
-Allowing adoption as a series of small, easily manageable steps rather than a single leap is especially helpful for teams working under Scrum because all work must fit within a fairly short timeframe.
+Allowing adoption as a series of small, easily manageable steps rather than a single leap is especially helpful for teams working under Scrum because all work must be self-contained and fit within a fairly short timeframe.

 jQuery is by far the most popular library for AJAX today.
-The basic call style for making an AJAX GET request is as follows:
+The basic call style for making a GET request is as follows:

 ~~~~ {.javascript}
 jQuery.ajax("resources/shortMessage.txt")